 What if we told you that it isn't at all your fault and that everyone experiences it?
 Yes, there are several scientific explanations and speculations about why this occurs.
 However, this is not the essential point.
 We need to figure out a way to learn theory subjects well.

 Think about taking a professional examination like the CA. Practical subjects can be simple if you grasp the concepts, but comprehending how to study theory subjects in the CA course, such as Law, DT, IDT, Audit, and EIS-SM, might be difficult.
 You are expected to effectively communicate your answers because you are taking a professional exam.
-It is anticipated that you provide thorough responses and using language that accurately conveys the ideas.
+It is anticipated that you provide thorough responses and use language that accurately conveys the ideas.

 Do you want to know what the best students do to achieve such excellent theoretical scores?
 What's the most effective way for you to study theory?

 We have included 19 study recommendations in this post to help you retain the theoretical material.
-But first, you need understand why these suggestions are crucial for you.
+But first, you need to understand why these suggestions are crucial for you.

 To get good marks in theory, learning keywords is crucial, but you should first concentrate on comprehending concepts.
-Following your learning of the topics, you should concentrate on the key words.
+Following your learning of the topics, you should concentrate on the keywords.

 2. Read out loud